 The Company's business and its financial condition may be adversely impacted by the effects of COVID-19 and other infectious diseases.
 The extent to which COVID-19 and other infectious diseases may impact the Company's business, operations, financial condition and the market for its securities will depend on future developments and government responses, which are highly uncertain and cannot be predicted.
 These include the duration, severity and scope of the outbreak and the actions taken by governmental entities to address and mitigate the pandemic.

+Operationally, the Company has been negatively impacted by the COVID-19 pandemic, and the efforts to mitigate the pandemic, as have many of the Company's employees, customers, and vendors regardless of geographic location.
+The Company's direct sale staff have been limited in their ability to call on customers in the United States and the United Kingdom.
+There have also been increased costs associated with shipping products, and a slow-down in receiving regulatory approvals.
+Our distribution relationships with a number of companies in North America and internationally have been impacted due to the material disruption to business globally, economic slowdowns, and shifts in economic markets caused by governmental responses to the COVID-19 pandemic.
+This has also negatively impacted the Company's suppliers.

+The Company has seen volatility in demand for both products and services due to a significant number of the Company's products being consumed during elective and other procedures at hospitals, clinics and other medical institutions that were materially impacted by the quarantine measures undertaken at these facilities.
+It is unclear how long these measures will be in place and will continue to impact the demand for our products and services at this time.

-The Company's business and operations could be adversely affected by the continued global spread of COVID-19 and any governmental actions to slow the spread of the infectious disease.
-Areas that may be impacted include, without limitation, workforce productivity and health, disruptions to supply chains, limitations on travel, a decreased in demand for the Company's products as elective surgeries are postponed, and the inability of our sales force, and distribution partners, to access hospitals, health care institutions, or facilities which may have a material negative impact on our ability to sell and market products.
+Other areas that may, or will continue to, impact our business include, without limitation, workforce productivity and health, disruptions to supply chains, limitations on travel, and the inability of our sales force, and distribution partners, to access hospitals, health care institutions, or facilities which may have a material negative impact on our ability to sell and market products.

+Additionally, the COVID-19 pandemic could result in a widespread health crisis or social unrest that could adversely affect the economies and financial markets of many regions and countries.
+There can be no assurance that a disruption in financial markets, regional economies and the world economy would not negatively affect the Company's access to capital or its financial performance.

 While the effects of COVID-19 are expected to be temporary, the duration of any potential business disruptions and related financial impact cannot be reasonably estimated at this time.
 The extent to which COVID-19 will impact the Company's will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of COVID-19 and actions or government mandated directives to contain COVID-19 or treat its impact, among others.